retorquere/zotero-better-bibtex/site/content/installation/preferences/hidden-preferences.md

 Both Zotero and BBT expect titles to be in sentence-case, but a lot of sites offer import data that is Title Cased.
 When exporting these titles to bib(la)tex you're going to get a lot of extra unwanted braces, because all these Title Cased words will look like proper nouns to BBTs own title-casing mechanism.
 When this setting is on, you will be warned when you import/save items in Zotero with titles that look like they're Title Cased, so that you can inspect/correct them.

+## worker

+default: `yes`

+BBT can perform its exports in a separate thread, and should no longer block Zotero's UI pretty much regardless of how large your library is.
+It is possible to turn background exports off by setting this value to `false` in the hidden preferences; you will get the old (blocking) behavior back, but you can't complain about Zotero being laggy during auto-exports; all Zotero exports are blocking, and it's a minor miracle I got background exports to work at all.

 ## Abbreviation style:

 default: `<not set>`